 Leveraging The Gastrointestinal Microbiome For Clinical Benefit

 Awareness of the gastrointestinal microbiome as an important determinant of health has recently increased.
-I will outline an approach for the development of microbiome based therapies that has led to encouraging clinical data in the treatment of ulcerative colitis and optimism for the future of this novel modality in a broad spectrum of settings.
+I will outline an approach for the development of microbiome-based therapies that has led to encouraging clinical data in the treatment of ulcerative colitis and optimism for the future of this novel modality in the immune-oncology setting.